Seneca-ICTOER/OPS245/docs/A-Labs/lab4.md

 - **Start, Restart and Stop services** on a Linux system.
 - **Enable and Disable services** on a Linux system.
 - Display the **status of running services** on a Linux system.
-- Create an Ansible shell script to **generate multiple user accounts** from a text user database file
+- Create a bash shell script to **generate multiple user accounts** from a text user database file

 ### Minimum Required Materials